• Skip to primary navigation

 • Add oil and salt and continue to mix for 5 minutes (or 7 minutes by hand) until smooth and elastic.
 The dough should just stick to the bottom of the bowl but not the sides.
 If it sticks to the sides, it's too wet - a a little extra flour.
 If it lifts from the bottom of the bowl, it's too dry - add a little water.

 • Remove from stand mixer onto work surface and split into four.
 Knead each piece by hand for a couple of minutes and then shape each into a ball.
 Place balls onto a large, oiled baking sheet.
 Turn the dough over so all surfaces are oiled.
-Cover with plastic wrap and allow to rise in a warm place for 1 hour or longer until it has doubled in size.
+Cover with plastic wrap and allow to rise in a warm place for 1½-2 hours or until it has doubled in size.

 • If you are using pizza stones, put them in the oven.
 Preheat oven to 480ºF/250ºC.